BMW X6 review

 Second-generation BMW X6 is still a niche car, but improvements will boost its appeal

 Despite its plunging roofline, there’s enough head and legroom in the back for three adults, while boot space has grown compared to the previous model.
-A 4.4-litre V8 petrol engine is available in the xDrive50i model, but it’s the diesels that are the big sellers, specifically the 30d which is expected to make up as much as 80 per cent of total sales in the UK.
-A 306bhp xDrive 40d will appear early in 2015.
+A 4.4-litre V8 petrol engine is available in the xDrive50i model, uprated to spectacular effect in the X6M, but it’s the diesels that are the big sellers, specifically the 30d which is expected to make up as much as 80 per cent of total sales in the UK.

-The steering could do with some more feel, but there’s nothing wrong with the speed in which front-end reacts to your inputs.
-Four driving modes are available – Eco Pro, Comfort, Sport and Sport+ - that sharpen up the powertrain and chassis (and firm up the dampers if you option Adaptive M suspension, standard on M Sport models and the M50d).
+The steering could do with a little more feel, but there’s nothing wrong with the speed in which front-end reacts to your inputs.
+Four driving modes are available – Eco Pro, Comfort, Sport and Sport+ - that sharpen up the powertrain and chassis (and firm up the dampers if you option Adaptive M suspension, standard on M Sport models, the M50d and the X6M).

 BMW has an impeccable reliability record and the X6 should be no exception to the rule.
 The huge majority of its components are shared with the X5, which has had no major mechanical recalls since its launch in 2013.